 "Beauty will save the world," said the character of F. M. Dostoevsky's novel.
-"Awareness of Beauty will save the world" N. K. Roerich explained, in just one single word opening to us all the complexities and joyous discoveries of the inexpressibly long and painful path of the evolution of consciousness (Balciuniene & Seputis, 2018).
+He set a riddle, which the posterity has been trying to solve ever since.
+What did he mean by "beauty"?
+Who should beauty save the world from?
+"Awareness of Beauty will save the world" N. K. Roerich explained, in just one single word opening to us all the complexities and joyous discoveries of the inexpressibly long and painful path of the evolution of consciousness (Balčiūnienė & Šeputis, 2018).